Vietnam veteran: In popular culture

 The Vietnam veteran has been depicted in fiction and film of variable quality.
 A major theme is the difficulties of soldiers readjusting from combat to civilian life.
-This theme had occasionally been explored in the context of World War Two in such films as The Best Years of Our Lives (1946) and The Men (1950).
+This theme had occasionally been explored in the context of World War II in such films as The Best Years of Our Lives (1946) and The Men (1950).
 However, films featuring Vietnam veterans constitute a much larger genre.

 The first appearance of a Vietnam veteran in a film seems to be The Born Losers (1967) featuring Tom Laughlin as Billy Jack.
 Bleaker in tone are such films as Hi, Mom!
 (1970) in which vet Robert De Niro films pornographic home movies before deciding to become an urban guerrilla, The Strangers in 7A where a team of former paratroopers blow up a bank and threaten to blow up a residential apartment building, The Hard Ride (1971) and Welcome Home, Soldier Boys (1972) in which returning vets are met with incomprehension and violence.

 In many films, like Gordon's War (1973) and Rolling Thunder (1977), the veteran uses his combat skills developed in Vietnam to wage war on evil-doers in America.
 This is also the theme of Taxi Driver (1976) in which Robert De Niro plays Vietnam veteran Travis Bickle who wages a one-man war against society whilst he makes plans to assassinate a presidential candidate.
 This film inspired John W. Hinckley to make a similar attempt against President Ronald Reagan.
-In a similar vein is First Blood (1982), which stars Sylvester Stallone in the iconic role of John Rambo, a Vietnam vet who comes into conflict with a small-town police department.
+In a similar vein is First Blood (1982), which stars Sylvester Stallone in the role of John Rambo, a Vietnam vet who comes into conflict with a small-town police department.

 Such films as Welcome Home, Johnny Bristol (1972), and The Ninth Configuration (1979) were innovative in depicting veterans suffering from post-traumatic stress disorder before this syndrome became widely known.
-In Born on the Fourth of July (1989) Tom Cruise portrays disenchanted Vietnam veteran Ron Kovic who, wounded in action and requiring the use of a wheelchair, leads rallies against the war.
+In Born on the Fourth of July (1989), Tom Cruise portrays disenchanted Vietnam veteran Ron Kovic who, wounded in action and requiring the use of a wheelchair, leads rallies against the war.
 A more recent example is Bruce Dern's portrayal of a down-and-out veteran in the film Monster (2003).
 B-movies that feature Vietnam veterans with an emphasis on action, violence, and revenge, belong into the exploitation subgenre called "vetsploitation."